thnlsn/hyker/README.md

 ## Background

 This project was built alongside an Advanced CSS & Sass course on uDemy by Jonas Schtedmann.
 The project included no JavaScript, however, I built it using React & Javascript functionality to add more to the page that would have been impossible limited only to CSS & Sass.
 As for the CSS/Sass, I made concentrated effort to employ advanced philosophies and strategies.
-For example, responsive images to serve only images that are appropriate for the device as improve to performace.
-Graceful degradation via the @supports at-rule (feature queries) to provide alternate styles for devices that may not support modern css properties.
+For example, responsive images to serve only images that are appropriate for the device as improve to performace as well as graceful degradation via the @supports at-rule (feature queries) to provide alternate styles for devices that may not support modern css properties.

 ### Built With